Freiling87/CCU/CCU/Scratchpad.md

     - Hostile to Werewolf → Faction Vampire Aligned
     - Specistist → Faction Gorilla Aligned
 #		CT	Bug Reports
+##			T	Custom Gib test
+Verify that all methods of gibbing work, not just EOD
 ##			C	Relationships not saved with game
 CL - Another weird thing I need to double check related to the gang traits is that if you stop a run as a custom gangster and then revisit it later you lose the alignment half of the trait but keep the hostility, haven't tried reproducing it yet to see if it's that straightforward but I did a two part playtesting run with one of my new crepe classes that worked perfectly in the first half and then was no longer aligned with the other crepes after launching the game again.
 	- The relationship method needs a refactor anyway.
 Verify that it's actually doing each of those relationships correctly.